Family Support Group

 CORR Group Guidelines

-We speak up if someone is doing something harmful.
+Speak up if someone is doing something harmful

-We talk, but note how much time we take.
+Share, but note how much time we take

-CORR groups are support, not treatment.
-If someone needs treatment, referrals are available.
+Groups are support, not treatment.
+If someone needs treatment, we have referrals